microsoft/playwright/docs/selectors.md

 ## Custom selector engines

-Playwright supports custom selector engines, registered with [selectors.register(engineFunction[, ...args])](api.md#selectorsregisterenginefunction-args).
+Playwright supports custom selector engines, registered with [selectors.register(name, script)](api.md#selectorsregistername-script).

 Selector engine should have the following properties:

-- `name` Selector name used in selector strings.
 - `create` Function to create a relative selector from `root` (root is either a `Document`, `ShadowRoot` or `Element`) to a `target` element.
 - `query` Function to query first element matching `selector` relative to the `root`.
 - `queryAll` Function to query all elements matching `selector` relative to the `root`.